Doug Robinson (ice hockey)

 Douglas Garnet Robinson (born August 27, 1940) is a Canadian former ice hockey player.
 He played 240 games in the National Hockey League (NHL) with the Chicago Black Hawks, New York Rangers and Los Angeles Kings from 1964 to 1971.
 Robinson's son, Rob Robinson, also played in the NHL.

 Playing career

-Robinson started his NHL career with Chicago, and also played for New York and Los Angeles.
+Robinson started his NHL career with Chicago and also played for New York and Los Angeles.
+He was traded along with Denis DeJordy, Dale Hoganson and Noel Price from the Kings to the Montreal Canadiens for Rogie Vachon on November 4, 1971.
 In 240 NHL regular season games, he scored 44 goals and had 67 assists for a career total of 111 points with 36 penalty minutes.
-In 11 NHL playoff games he recorded 4 goals and 3 assists, for a total of 7 points.
+In 11 NHL playoff games, he recorded 4 goals and 3 assists, for a total of 7 points.